- Work-life support

 Certain University locations have adopted and implemented Paid Time Off (PTO) programs for staff as an alternative to the University’s vacation and sick leave policies.
 Staff employees at these locations may refer to the local PTO program and guidelines.
 PTO programs must meet the minimum sick leave requirements described in PPSM–2.210 (Absence from Work).
 Note: These PTO programs for staff are different from paid time off available to represented academic appointees.
 Refer to APM-710 for more information regarding academic appointees.

-Paid sick leave may be “protected” under policies for staff and academic appointees when it is taken under certain circumstances defined in policy.
+Paid sick leave may be designated as “protected” under policies for staff and academic appointees when it is taken under certain circumstances defined in policy.

-Employees may use protected paid sick leave for the following reasons:
+Employees may designate paid sick leave as protected for the following reasons:

 - The diagnosis, care, or treatment of an existing physical or mental health condition of the employee or the employee’s family member;